aheissenberger/unstorage-driver-aws-s3/README.md

   "Statement": [
     {
       "Effect": "Allow",
-      "Action": ["s3:GetItem", "s3:PutItem", "s3:Scan", "s3:DeleteItem"],
+      "Action": [
+        "s3:GetObject",
+        "s3:PutObject",
+        "s3:ListObject",
+        "s3:DeleteObject"
+      ],
-      "Resource": "arn:aws:s3:*:*:table/my-table-name"
+      "Resource": "arn:aws:s3:*:*:BUCKET_NAME"
     }
   ]
 }
 ```

-**Options:**
+#### Options:

 - `bucket`: The name of the S3 bucket.
 - `prefix`: The key prefix.
 - `region`: The AWS region to use.
 - `credentials`: The AWS SDK credentials object.
 - `ttl`: The number of seconds to add to the current timestamp to set the TTL attribute.
 Set to 0 to disable it.
+See [TTL Limitations](#ttl-limitations) (Default: 0)
+- `ttlUpdateLastModified`: Delete existing Objects on `setItem` to allways update the `LastModified` timestamp.
+This will add an extra `DeleteObjectCommand` call to the s3 api.
+This Option is only activated when `ttl > 0` (Default: false)

+#### TTL Limitations:

+Based on constrains of the AWS S3 architecture the following limitations exist and have an impact when TTL is set:

+- The S3 `LastModified` attribute and `IfModifiedSince` is used to implement the TTL option.
+Deletion of expired Objects need to be handled by an [S3 storage lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html)
+- Update to an existing object with identical value **will not change** the LastModify timestamp of the object set on creation.
+- Use option `ttlUpdateLastModified` if you need this, but keep in mind that S3 does not support transactions and there is the risk that two different `setItem` overlap and the wrong one is deleted

 ### Contribution